Are you or a loved one in an abusive relationship? Let our Domestic Violence Attorneys help today

 Damage of Abuse can be Catastrophic and Long Lasting

-The damage of domestic violence outcomes can be catastrophic and long-lasting for the victim, child custody arrangements and the accused.
+The damage of domestic violence outcomes can be catastrophic and long-lasting for the victim, child custody arrangements, and the accused.
 It is essential to have an experienced domestic violence attorney to protect your rights and advocate on your behalf.
-At Del Sardo & Montanari, LLC our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.
+At The Montanari Law Group, LLC our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.

 We will meet one on one with you to gather information about your situation, conduct an independent investigation, construct a compelling case, and vigorously advocate on your behalf to achieve your desired outcome.
 With a background in both criminal and family law, our legal specialists can handle all aspects of your domestic violence case.
 It is our mission to provide support and guidance through every phase of the legal process as we work tirelessly to achieve the best possible outcome.
 For a free initial consultation with one of our knowledgeable domestic violence attorneys today, contact our Passaic County offices at 973-233-4396 or toll-free at 888-877-7985.